section-engineering-education/engineering-education/content/articles/using-multiple-ssh-keys-for-multiple-github-accounts/index.md

 To grasp what this article entails, it is crucial to have a good understanding of how GitHub works.

 ### What are SSH keys?
-[SSH refers to Secure Shell](https://en.wikipedia.org/wiki/Secure_Shell_Protocol) is a cryptographic network protocol that allows a single computer to connect with a server over the internet securely.
+[SSH (Secure Shell)](https://en.wikipedia.org/wiki/Secure_Shell_Protocol) is a cryptographic network protocol that allows a single computer to connect with a server over the internet securely.
 SSH is best used for accessing remote servers.

 SSH is designed to offer secure encryption, verification, and communication between computers.
 It provides a safe way of executing commands and configuring services remotely.